Zechariah 9:1-10

 DISCUSS/CONSIDER

-1. Read Zechariah 9:1-8.
-Trace the march and conquests that Alexander the Great of Greece would take in 332 B.C.
-There is a promise amidst these conquests that God made to the Jewish remnant that He Himself would protect them.
-Indeed, Alexander the Great did not conquer Jerusalem and did not destroy the temple.
-Alexander the Great came as a conquering hero, but it was by God’s choice in order to judge the evil practices of the people.
-Archaeology has confirmed the destruction as predicted.
+In Zechariah 9:1-8, trace the march and conquests that Alexander the Great of Greece would take in 332 B.C.
+Alexander did not conquer Jerusalem or destroy the temple.
 Even amidst times of war, God gives a grace note to His people.
 Do you see God’s grace note amidst the terrorism of our day?

 CHALLENGE

-1. How do you make decisions?
+How do you make decisions?
 How do you look to the Lord for an answer?
-Beware of the open and point method.
-Beware of taking scripture out of context.
-God does use the Bible as guidance in making decisions, but use the Bible as God intended.
+Beware of the open-and-point method, and beware of taking Scripture out of context.
+God does use the Bible as guidance in making decisions, but remember to use the Bible as God intended.

 KEY VERSES